Ulster Defence Regiment: Opposition forces

-During the concept stage of the UDR the major armed threat to the state was the Irish Republican Army (IRA).
+During the concept stage of the UDR the major armed threat to the state was the Irish Republican Army.
 Following a split in this organisation the Provisional Irish Republican Army (IRA) was formed in December 1969, just days before recruiting was to begin for the regiment.

 The Provisonal IRA became and remained the priority for the UDR, although threats to life and property also existed from other organisations.
-The Official Irish Republican Army (OIRA) (the remnants of the "old IRA") continued to commit acts of violence as did the Irish National Liberation Army (INLA), another offshoot from the "old IRA".
+The Official Irish Republican Army (OIRA) continued to commit acts of violence as did the Irish National Liberation Army (INLA), an OIRA splinter group.
 Threats to the public peace also came from loyalist organisations such as the Ulster Volunteer Force (UVF), the Ulster Defence Association (UDA) which used the nom de guerre Ulster Freedom Fighters when killing, and a selection of other groupings who emerged during the Troubles.
 As the IRA campaign continued throughout the 1970s and 1980s, it and other groups increasingly targeted Ulster Defence Regiment soldiers as well as others from the forces of law and order."

 Methods of attack included sniping, bombs and other tactics used by guerrilla armies when facing an enemy with superior forces.
 There were however open actions between the regiment and the IRA, which varied in style and tactics between the urban setting of Belfast and rural areas.

 There were few conventional attacks, but notably, on 2 May 1974, up to forty IRA men attacked the isolated 6 UDR Deanery base at Clogher, County Tyrone.
 A sustained assault lasted for around twenty minutes, during which it was hit by rockets, mortars, and small-arms fire.
 F/Private Eva Martin was fatally wounded during this attack, the first female UDR soldier to be killed by enemy action.